-- In case of income reduction due to Government funding changes; - To hold for unforeseen emergencies; - To cover ongoing working capital requirements, including one month's salary.
+- In case of income reduction due to changes in Government funding; - To hold for unforeseen emergencies; - To cover ongoing working capital requirements, including one month's salary.

-Reserves kept above the minimum will be used to invest in the upkeep of the estate and possible new building developments such as a Sixth Form Build.
+Reserves kept above the minimum will be used to invest in the upkeep of the estate and possible new building and estate developments e.g. a Sixth Form Centre Build.

-Reserve funds will be used as soon as practical and following receipt of any other designated funds from external organisations.
+Reserve funds will be used as soon as practicable and following receipt of any other designated funds from external organisations.

-The Academy Trust's level of operating reserves at 31 August 2022 was £1,755,000 (2021: £1,254,000), which is made up of restricted income reserves of £1,057,000 (2021: £586,000) and unrestricted funds of £698,000 (2021: £668,000).
+The Academy Trust's level of operating reserves at 31 August 2023 was £2,281,000 (2022: £1,755,000), which is made up of restricted income reserves of £1,579,000 (2022: £1,057,000) and unrestricted funds of £702,000 (2022: £698,000).

-Although the current level of operating reserves is above the minimum target level identified above, the Trustees' expectation is that these reserves will be utilised over the next few years to fund the ongoing development of the Academy Trust, including the potential development of a Sixth Form Centre and the need to fund ongoing capital projects and developments.
+Although the current level of operating reserves is above the minimum target level identified above, the Trustees' expectation is that these excess reserves will be utilised over the next few years to fund the ongoing development of the Academy Trust, including the potential development of a new building and the need to fund ongoing capital projects and developments.

-The value of the restricted fixed asset fund at 31 August 2022 is £14,975,000 (2021: £15,231,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of unspent capital grants to be used on future capital expenditure.
+The value of the restricted fixed asset fund at 31 August 2023 is £15,455,000 (2022: £14,975,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Academy Trust, and the balance of unspent capital grants to be used on future capital expenditure.
 These funds can only be realised by disposing of the associated tangible fixed assets.
-The majority of the assets relate to Land and Buildings which are used for the Academy Trust's primary objective of delivering education.
+The majority of the assets relate to buildings which are used for the Academy Trust's primary objective of delivering education.
 The Academy Trust does not plan to sell the site or transfer ownership of these assets and cannot do so without the permission of the Secretary of State for Education.

-The pension reserve fund had a deficit balance at 31 August 2022 of £1,971,000, which represents the deficit in the LGPS at the balance sheet date.
+The pension reserve fund had a deficit balance at 31 August 2023 of £448,000, which represents the deficit in the LGPS at the balance sheet date.
 The effect of the LGPS deficit is that Academy Trust is required to make additional pension contributions over a number of years in order to fund the deficit.
-These additional pension contributions will be funded from the Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
+These additional pension contributions will be funded from the Academy Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
 The Trustees have noted however that the Government has provided a guarantee that in the event of an academy closure, any outstanding LGPS liabilities would be met by the Department for Education.